-The study of anthropology at the University of Washington is comprised of three sub-disciplines:
+The study of anthropology at the University of Washington comprises of three sub-disciplines:

 247 Denny, Box 353100